Xbox Head Phil Spencer Maintains Bethesda Deal Won’t Necessarily Keep Games Off Of Other Consoles

 “This deal was not done to take games away from another player base like that,” he said.
 “Nowhere in the documentation that we put together was: ‘How do we keep other players from playing these games?’
 We want more people to be able to play games, not fewer people to be able to go play games.”

 There is some level of precedent for Microsoft acquiring a gaming studio in possession of a popular property and still allowing its releases to appear on outside platforms.
-Totilo specifically mentioned the 2014 acquisition of Mojang Studios — the developer of Minecraft — and the subsequent decision to continue releasing its games on PlayStation 4, Nintendo Switch and other devices.
+Totilo specifically mentioned the 2014 acquisition of Mojang Studios, the developer of Minecraft, and the subsequent decision to continue releasing its games on PlayStation 4, Nintendo Switch and other devices.

 However, Microsoft’s Executive Vice President of Gaming bookended those remarks by asserting that they wouldn’t actually need to release future games on additional consoles in order to recoup his employer’s massive investment in the development houses responsible for iconic series like Doom, Fallout, The Elder Scrolls, Wolfenstein and Dishonored.